rtomrud/averaged-perceptron/README.md

 }).weights();
 // => { x: { a: 0.4, b: 0.6 }, y: { a: 0.8, b: -0.4 } }
 ```

+_Note that the weights are stored as an object, because this perceptron is optimized for sparse features._

 ## License